Hanging Leg Raise (Toes to Bar)

 - Hanging Tucked Leg Raise: A hanging leg raise variation with bent knees.

-- Hanging Leg Raise (90-degree): A hanging leg raise variation with legs raised until around 90 degrees.
+- Hanging Leg Raise (90-degree): A hanging leg raise variation with the legs straight and elevating the legs until around 90 degrees of hip flexion.

 How to perform Toes to Bar: